 What Other Options are There?

 If ketamine does not work, or if it is not the right choice for you, there are many other options for treatment resistant depression.
 One of these is continuing medication trials with different medications.
-Unfortunately, once you have not responded to 2 standard medications, the chance of response goes down dramatically, to about 15%.
-At this point, it may be appropriate to consider several other treatment options as well:
+At this point, it may also be appropriate to consider several other treatment options as well:

 transcranial magnetic stimulation or TMS